shaojunyu/DNA-probe-efficiency/README.md

       -gpu 0
       ```

-  ***Supportted arguments of train:***
+  ***Supported arguments of train:***
   * ***input : str, required***
     The file path of the input data.
   * ***output : str, required***
     The file path of the output model.
   * ***gpu : int, optional***
     The GPU device ID that used to accelerate the process.
-Leave it empty to use CPU if GPU is not avaliable.
+Leave it empty to use CPU if GPU is not available.
 Default: None.
   * ***kmer : int, optional***
-    The kmer leagth of DNA seq.
-The defult value is 1, which is the onehot encoding of DNA.
-Any value larger than 1 will encode the DNA sequnce based on the kmer first.
-Please note that if you set the `use_struct` option Ture, this option will have not effect.
+    The kmer length of DNA seq.
+The default value is 1, which is the one-hot encoding of DNA.
+Any value larger than 1 will encode the DNA sequence based on the kmer first.
+Please note that the kmer encoding is not working if you set the `use_struct` option Ture.
   * ***onehot : bool, optional***
-    If [default: True], use onehot encodding for DNA seq and structure seq.
-If None, will leave only if position is 0.
+    If [default: True], use one-hot encoding for DNA sequences and structure sequences.
 Please note that this argument will overide the setting in `kmer`.
   * ***use_struct : : bool, optional***
-    If true, encorapte the structure information in the model and only onehot encoding is available.
+    If true, incorporate the structure information in the model and only one-hot encoding is available.
 Default: False.
   * ***embed_dim : int, optional***
-    Set the embeding dimention [default: 32] for input sequences.
+    Set the embedding dimension [default: 32] for input sequences.
   * ***epochs : int, optional***
-    Set the epoches [default: 60] for model training.
-De
+    Set the epochs [default: 60] for model training.
   * ***batch_size: int, optional***
     Set the batch size [default: 64] for model training.
   * ***lr : float, optional***
-    Set the learning rate [defalt: 1e-4] for model traning.
+    Set the learning rate [defalt: 1e-4] for model training.

 </br>